pimbrouwers/Falco/README.md

 dotnet run HelloWorldApp
 ```

-So in about 50 lines of code including comments and generous spacing/verticality, you've got an industrial-strength "hello world" web app.
-Which we achieved using primarily base ASP.NET libraries.
+So in about 5 lines of code, you've got an industrial-strength "hello world" web app.
+Which we achieved using only base ASP.NET libraries.
 Pretty sweet!

 ## Sample Applications